School of SciencesBryce Sullivan, Dean - College of Arts and Sciences

 - Biology (major and minor)

-- Chemistry (two different majors and a minor)
+- Chemistry (major and minor)

 - Computer Science (major and minor)

 - Neuroscience (major)

 - Pharmaceutical Studies (major)

 - Physics (major and minor)